NationalSecurityAgency/ghidra-extensions/README.md

 # ghidra-extensions
+- CAVEAT EMPTOR: These extensions may have less support than the main repository.

+## GhidraVol:
-## GhidraVol: Support for Volatility-based analysis of QEMU targets using the Ghidra traceRMI
+- Description: support for Volatility-based analysis of QEMU targets using the Ghidra traceRMI
+- Author: d-millar